 Ayakashi Koi Gikyoku – Forbidden Romance with Mysterious Spirit

 A month ago, Ayakashi Koi Gikyoku caught my attention as the first non-D3 otome to appear on the e-shop.
 My hopes were cut short when I had a look at the reviews for this game.
 The game seems to have been translated with a machine, to be hones the art isn’t incredible and it’s really expensive ($25 USD)!!
-You can check out a full review of the game over here.
 It’s clear this game is definitely not up to the standard otome fans expect and deserve.

 What’s Going on in Japan